Skip to main content

 Resolved

-In some cases, the approver can reopen the task and assign it to a member who will perform the test or verification.
+In some cases, the approver can reopen the task and assign it to a member who can then perform the test or verification.

 Closed